astral-sh/ruff/docs/linter.md

 Or see the [`per-file-ignores`](settings.md#per-file-ignores) setting, which enables the same functionality from within your `pyproject.toml` or `ruff.toml` file.

+Global `noqa` comments must be on their own line to disambiguate from comments which ignore violations on a single line.

 Note that Ruff will also respect Flake8's `# flake8: noqa` directive, and will treat it as equivalent to `# ruff: noqa`.